A mini travel guide of Skiathos island!

 Lalaria beach Skiathos island

-Achladies beach: It is located in a protected bay, and it’s a narrow but large organized sandy beach with some taverns and shops.
-There are sunbeds and umbrellas for a fee, and a water taxi also departs from this beach to Skiathos town.
-At the one end of the beach, you can do water sports activities.
+Achladies Beach: It is located in a protected bay.
+It’s a narrow but large organized sandy beach with some taverns and shops.
+Sunbeds and umbrellas are available for a fee, and a water taxi also departs from this beach to Skiathos town.
+At one end of the beach, you can do water sports activities.

 Vromolimnos: I think Vromolimnos is after Koukounaries, the most popular beach in Skiathos.
 The right part of the beach is ideal for younger ages as it has loud music and can get quite crowded.
 But there is another part that can be quieter.
 There is a tavern and a bar, and you can even find a school for water sports.
 It is a long sandy beach, and there are sunbeds and umbrellas.

 Banana Beach.
-Known for the intense life since most young people visit Skiathos.
+Known for its intense life since most young people visit Skiathos.

 This is a lovely, sandy beach, but it has changed significantly in recent years.
 It is accessible through the hotel, and they do not allow you to enter by car, so you have to park on the road and walk through.
 Finding a sunbed when you arrive at the beach is challenging because they are reserved for the new hotel guests.
 However, it has shade from trees, and you can sit and enjoy the clear waters and the beauty of the beach.